oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_file_diff_response_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Indicates whether a line in a conflicted section of the diff is from the base version, the target version, or if its just a marker indicating the beginning, middle, or end of a conflicted section.</div>
+                                            <div>Indicates whether a line in a conflicted section of the difference is from the base version, the target version, or if its just a marker indicating the beginning, middle, or end of a conflicted section.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">BASE</div>
                                     </td>
             </tr>